-Ambient air quality is affected by climatological conditions, topography, and the type and amount of pollutants emitted.
+Ambient air quality is affected by climatic conditions, topography, and the type and amount of pollutants emitted.
 The project area is affected by various topographic and climatic factors that result in high potential for regional and local pollutant accumulation.
-The following discussion describes relevant characteristics of the air basins and provides an overview of conditions that affect ambient air pollutant concentrations in Solano County.
+The following discussion describes relevant characteristics of the air basins and provides an overview of conditions that affect ambient air pollutant concentrations in the project vicinity.